-- 3) State level Stakeholder Consultation conference (Stakeholder consultation on "State Level Policy recommendation for Urban Low Carbon Growth" was held on 15th March 2013, in Jaipur.)
-The stakeholder meeting is attended by stakeholders from the state government, municipal corporations, entrepreneurs, civil society, academic institutions, innovators and practitioners, non-governmental organizations and institutions and project cities representatives. - 4) National level Stakeholder consultation on policy recommendations was done on 18th April 2013, in New Delhi.
+- 3) State level Stakeholder Consultation conference Tamil Nadu State level Stakeholder consultations on Policy recommendation were done on 3rd April 2013, in Chennai.
+The key persons who have attended the workshop were Joint Commissioner of Municipal Administration (JCMA), Commissioner of Trichy, Secretary general for Madras Chamber of Commerce & Industry (MCCI), Former Secretary of MoEF, GOI, Director PCRA along with representatives from entrepreneurs, civil society, academic institutions, innovators and practitioners, non-governmental organizations. - 4) National level Stakeholder consultation on policy recommendations was done on 18th April 2013, in New Delhi.
 The stakeholder meeting was attended by stakeholders from MNRE, Dept of Science & Technology (DST), Planning Commission, Govt. of NCT of Delhi, Rajasthan & Tamil Nadu States, Trichy, Coimbatore & Tirunelveli corporations, Rajasthan Renewable Energy Corporation Limited (RRECL), CEPT Ahmadabad, CEE and from different NGOs, institutions, technology providers etc. - 5) Policy notes recommendation The information collected through the Desk Study, one to one meetings and state level stakeholder consultation meetings are analyzed.
 Brief case studies on success stories are also collected and presented in later sections.
 Based on the analysis and identified gaps, policies are recommended.